 It seems a cliché to write about resolutions in the new year, but when you have just ended a marriage, no matter how long it lasted, it can be helpful to use the new year as a starting point for some smart choices towards beginning your new life.
 Taking stock in all that happened in that past year, no matter how painful, will help you learn from those mistakes, heal from them, and make better decisions going forward.

-It is never a good idea to wallow in misery, even when the something truly life-shattering has occurred.
-Bouts of clinical depression may be unavoidable after extreme change, even if that change is positive, because the brain is a mysterious organ that often deals with different kinds of stimuli in the same way.
+It is never a good idea to wallow in misery, even when something truly life-shattering has occurred.
+Bouts of clinical depression may be unavoidable after an extreme change, even if that change is positive because the brain is a mysterious organ that often deals with different kinds of stimuli in the same way.
 It is still wise to try to mitigate the impact of that adjustment by heeding the advice of mental health professionals, surrounding yourself with supportive loved ones, and engaging in various acts of self-care.

-Staying positive means adapting a policy of “It could always be worse, but it WILL get better”.
-No one is saying don’t talk about the divorce, or your feelings of loss or lingering anger.
+Staying positive means adopting a policy of “It could always be worse, but it WILL get better”.
+No one is saying don’t talk about the divorce or your feelings of loss or lingering anger.
 But it is advisable to then turn the conversation (and thought patterns) to any other topic.
-When you are with those people you trust who are supporting you, its ok to lean on them…that’s what caring about someone entails…but also interest yourself sincerely in THEIR lives.
+When you are with those people you trust who are supporting you, it's ok to lean on them…that’s what caring about someone entails…but also interest yourself sincerely in THEIR lives.
 Steer the conversation in a direction of positivity…What can I do for you?
 What can I plan?
 What can we look forward to?
 By focusing outside of yourself, you are reconnecting with your friends and family and most importantly, thinking beyond your own personal miserable past.
 It can be exhausting to constantly recount all the things that went wrong with your relationship and ultimately your life with your ex.

 Letting go of past grievances